 The Department shall establish commercial outfitter float trip dates in consultation with the commercial outfitters and in accordance with the following criteria:

 During the months of April and August 1-15: All commercial outfitters must finalize their float trip dates seven days prior to the private permit lottery.
-Commercial outfitters seeking to reschedule a float trip in April and August 1-15 after the private permit lottery must use the reservation system to request a cancelled float trip.
+Commercial outfitters seeking to reschedule a float trip in April and August 1-15, after the private permit lottery, must use the reservation system to request a cancelled float trip.
 All commercial float trips not reserved by an outfitter will be available to the public in the lottery.

 During the months of May, June, and July: All commercial float trips not reserved by an outfitter will be designated “On Hold” and will not be included in the public lottery.
 After the lottery, commercial outfitters may utilize available “On Hold” float trips 29 or more days in advance of an available date.
 Commercial outfitters seeking to reschedule a float trip to an available date 28 days or fewer from a desired float trip date must use the reservation system to request an open float trip.
 All commercial float trips not utilized by an outfitter will be available to the public via the reservation system 28 days prior to the float trip date.